-Well that's it for today, but we'll be back before you know it and if you miss us in the meantime, you can jump online and check out more stories and specials and quizzes and resources for your teachers.
+That's it for today, but we'll be back before you know it and if you miss us in the meantime, you can jump online and check out more stories and specials and quizzes and resources for your teachers.
 BTN Newsbreak will also be here every weeknight to keep you up to date.
-See you next time.
-Bye-bye!
+See you later.